-The question of car insurance is often a state manner, so everywhere you go, the requirements and limits are different.
+The insurance laws in Michigan have changed to lower costs.
+The question of car insurance is often dissimilar in each state; the requirements and limits are different everywhere you go.
 90% of the time in the US, the driver who caused the accident is the one whose insurance is responsible for covering the damages.
-These are commonly known as at-fault laws, and nearly every state has them.
-Of course, there are those that don’t.
-The Great Lake State of Michigan is one such example of where there are no-fault car insurance laws.
-While car insurance is used in the same fashion as other states, how and when it is used is where things get different.
+These are commonly known as “at-fault” laws, and nearly every state has them.
+Of course, some don’t.
+The State of Michigan is one such example of a state with no-fault car insurance laws.
+While auto insurance in Michigan is used in the same fashion as in other states, how and when it is used is where things get different.
 We’ll look at all the terminology and what-ifs about no-fault insurance laws in Michigan.

 What is a No-Fault Insurance State Like Michigan?

 In this context, “fault” refers to the driver that caused the damage or accident.
 Since they are at fault, their insurance would cover the damage caused to another person’s property and medical treatment for injuries.
 The type of car insurance that covers this is called “basic liability coverage,” and it’s required in 95% of the United States.
 Michigan is one such state where car insurance is required, but when it is used differs.

 For a brief history, Michigan has been a no-fault car insurance state for nearly 50 years.
 No-fault car insurance is just liability car insurance, but the fault does not matter, as the name suggests.
 When drivers are involved in an accident in Michigan, their respective insurance will cover their own damages and injuries.
 Of course, all the regular car insurance add-ons are available but not required like in other states.